-There are some obvious differences between men and women but some are not quite as obvious and can lead to an increased risk of injury.
-Here are our top five sports injuries more likely to affect women than men and why as well as what you can do to prevent them.
+There are some obvious differences between men and women and some of these differences can lead to an increased risk of injury.
+Here we explain our top five most common sports injuries for women and why they affect women more than men.
+We also look at what you can do to try to prevent them.

 Anterior cruciate ligament injury

 An ACL sprain is a tear in the anterior cruciate ligament in the middle of the knee joint and is the clear winner in terms of female injuries compared to male.
 The main reason for this is, unfortunately, an anatomical one where women have wider hips which means the biomechanics of the knee is different.
 In particular, the angle between the thigh bone (femur) and the shin bone (tibia), which is known as the Q angle (quadriceps femoris angle) is increased.
 The average Q angle in women is up to 5 degrees higher than in men which can lead to poor knee control and an increased risk of valgus, or sideways forces on the knee, especially when landing from a jump or turning.

 You can help to prevent ACL sprains by improving the proprioception (co-ordination) of the leg by doing exercises such as the single leg balance.
 Simply stand on one leg and time how long you can balance.
 Close your eyes to make it more difficult or use a wobble balance board or cushion.
 This should be done both in standing and after landing from a jump.
 The other most effective way to prevent ACL injuries in females is to improve the strength of the quadriceps muscles, especially the one on the inside, called the Vastus Medialis Oblique (VMO), and ensure that the hamstring and quadriceps muscles are well balanced (equal) in terms of strength.